-Francis was an "F Division officer" aboard USS Houston (CA 30) when that ship was sunk on on March 1, 1942 during the Battle of Sunda Strait.
+Francis was a member of the fire control party on USS Houston (CA 30) when that ship was sunk on on March 1, 1942 during the Battle of Sunda Strait.
 He survived the sinking but died of his wounds on March 26, 1942.

 His parents were listed as next of kin.

 Prisoner of War Medal